yihuitham/GA-Project3-FrontEnd/README.md

 Staffs can only view operations assigned to them and update post operation reports
 ![Assignment Page1](./public/surgeon-page.png)

+## User Stories
+Go to ./public/GA_Project3 - User stories.docx of this repository folder.

 ## Unsolved Problems
-Display marks on staff's calender to indicate the dates where he/she is assigned an operation
+- Display marks on staff's calender to indicate the dates where he/she is assigned an operation

 ## Stretch Goals
 - Chat feature that would allow communication within the operation team